Hugius/FabiEngine3D/README.md

 - Every placed billboard can be **edited** (position, rotation, size, deleting)
 - Billboards will **NOT** be affected by scene lighting
 - Every billboard's **AABB** will be scaled based on their rotation
+- Placed billboards are not meant for individual interactions through scripting (only by group).
 ### Lights
 - You can add **ambient lighting** which has a custom color & intensity
 - You can add **directional lighting** which has a custom color, intensity and position